 To the east of Argostoli lays the Koutavos Lagoon, once an impassable swamp, with the recently renovated De Bosset bridge.
 You can explore the lagoon more fully by renting a pedal boat from Argostoli Lagoon Activities.

 The coastal road out of Argostoli to the west was known during the Venetian period as the ‘Piccolo Gyro’.
 On the way you should stop at Katavothres, a unique sight.
 Further along there is the Agion Theodoron lighthouse (Fanari), named after the small adjacent church and the Memorial dedicated to the Italian soldiers of the Division Aqui.
 Its easy to explore the region by bicycle or scooter, Ainos Bikes & Scooters provide a wide variety of bicycles to choose from, including childrens.

 On the south coast of the Argostoli region you will find the tourist resort of Lassi, and the popular sandy beaches of Makris and Platis Gialos and Gradakia.

 There are many places to eat and drink in Argostoli.
 You can sit and watch the world go by whilst enjoying local cuisine at it’s best.
-Enjoy some Greek fast food at CrepaLand, cakes, local sweets and pastries at Voskopoula, or dinner at Draught Grill & Beer House or Mercato Spirits & Kitchen.
+Enjoy some Greek fast food at CrepaLand, cakes, local sweets and pastries at Voskopoula, or dinner at Draught Grill & Beer House.
 Il Borgo is another good option, located in Kastro.
 There are also a couple of unique places to drop into in the back streets, including Down The Rabbit Hole for unusual gifts.

 There are many options for accommodation in the region of Argostoli.
 From luxury hotels to rented rooms it has everything to offer, take a look at my selections below.